PaloAltoNetworks/flex-license-migration-lab/README.md

 <img width="1005" alt="Screenshot 2023-05-17 at 11 00 58" src="https://github.com/PaloAltoNetworks/flex-license-migration-lab/assets/30934288/2c757fbb-6014-403b-80c9-88261baeddd8">

 11. Are the Update working?
-12. If You complete the migration show your Instructor the succesfull output of the Panorama or Firewall.
+12. If everything Worked you have to refresh the UI.
+In some cases it will show you an error but when you check the Panorama you can see the DNS license got removed or is listed as expired
+PICTURE
+13. asd